-With the theme of 'Water Security for Peace and Development', the Dakar 2022 Forum will focus on four priorities: water security and sanitation, water for rural development, cooperation, and means and tools, including the crucial issues of financing, governance, knowledge management and innovation.
+With the theme of 'Water Security for Peace and Development', the Dakar 2022 Forum focused on four priorities: water security and sanitation, water for rural development, cooperation, and means and tools, including the crucial issues of financing, governance, knowledge management and innovation.

 WaterAid at the World Water Forum

-At the World Water Forum in Dakar, we will call on leaders to make water, sanitation and hygiene a top political priority and central to strong health systems, climate resilience and economic recovery from the COVID-19 pandemic.
+At the World Water Forum in Dakar, we called on leaders to make water, sanitation and hygiene a top political priority and central to strong health systems, climate resilience and economic recovery from the COVID-19 pandemic.

-We will reiterate to leaders that they need to rapidly increase funding for the scale-up of sustainable water, sanitation and hygiene services, and prioritise the billions of people worldwide who currently do not have access.
+We reiterated to leaders that they need to rapidly increase funding for the scale-up of sustainable water, sanitation and hygiene services, and prioritise the billions of people worldwide who currently do not have access.

 Clean water.
 Clean hands.
 Save lives.

-Alongside the World Water Forum, WaterAid will co-host a hybrid workshop with Citizens Alliance.
-Through the event, we hope to help cultivate the next generation of leaders to improve the capacity and outcomes of the water sector to achieve the global goal on water, through better integrity, transparency and accountability.
+Alongside the World Water Forum, WaterAid co-hosted a hybrid workshop with Citizens Alliance.
+Through the event, we aimed to help cultivate the next generation of leaders to improve the capacity and outcomes of the water sector to achieve the global goal on water, through better integrity, transparency and accountability.

-We aim to build ownership and a ‘can do’ spirit and ensure participants are forward-looking, excited and feel part of the start of something important.
-French/English interpretation will be provided.
+We also hoped to build ownership and a ‘can do’ spirit and ensure participants are forward-looking, excited and feel part of the start of something important.

 - Dr Fatimatou Sall, President, Association of the Young Water and Sanitation Professionals of Senegal